GARDEN TO VASE WORKSHOPS

 9 OCTOBER

-LARGE ARRANGEMENT WITH PINHOLDER
+LARGE ARRANGEMENT WITH PIN-HOLDER

 A statement piece with sculptural branches for outline shape and balance, and voluptuous focal flowers layered with textural, fragrant fillers.
 We’ll explore the possibilities of using a pinholder (Japanese kenzan) for structure and assess each ingredient to create an impactful asymmetric design.